wickwirew/Converter/README.md

 ## Contributions
 Anyone is welcome to contribute!
 It is still a work in progress.
 If there is something you would like implemented either send a pull request or open an issue.
 Any questions also feel free to open an issue.

+## License
+Converter is available under the MIT license.
+See the LICENSE file for more info.